paridhijain5/Portfolio/BCG GAMMA Data Science Job Simulation/Description.md

 As the Data Scientist on the team, you need to investigate this question.
 So, in this task you’ll be responsible for completing feature eingeering for the dataset.

-Estelle has done some further cleaning of the data and provided you with a new CSV file to complete our work from named “clean_data_after_eda.csv”.
-Be sure to use this data for your work on this task.--
+Estelle has done some further cleaning of the data and provided you with a new CSV file to complete our work from named [clean_data_after_eda](https://github.com/paridhijain5/Portfolio/blob/main/BCG%20GAMMA%20Data%20Science%20Job%20Simulation/clean_data_after_eda.csv) .
+Be sure to use this data for your work on this task.

 Your task is to create new features for your analysis and upload your completed python file.